-5. The DCC and CE are responsible for ensuring a Risk Management Policy is prepared within the Group.
+5. The DCC and CEO are responsible for ensuring a Risk Management Policy is prepared within the Group.
 They are responsible for promoting a culture of risk management awareness, reviewing risk management as an ongoing process and reporting on a half yearly basis, a corporate risk register.

 To implement procedures to identify, assess, prevent or contain material known risks, with a monitoring process in place to review regularly the effectiveness of the risk reduction strategies and the operation of these controls.
 The risk management process should be formalised and conducted on a continuing basis.
+The CFOs should be informed of any significant changes to the organisation's corporate risks.